ReMe-git/qpet/README.md

-# qpet
+### qpet
-copy from live2d native sdk
+1. copy from live2d native sdk
+2. use ollama for llm model
+3. use local-ai for tts